 I came across an unusual question this week: The questioner wanted to know how to assign blog posts to specific pages that would be displaid in the blog menu.

 Their blog is a cookery blog and they wanted to be able to write a post that would be (for example) an Italian recipe, and allow searchers to see and navigate to it through a menu item entitled ‘Italian Recipes’.

-Then I’d assign each post to the relevant sub-category – but only that sub-category. i.e. One sub-category per post.
-For the way I use tags and categories see this post.
+Then I’d assign each recipe post to the relevant sub-category – but only that sub-category, i.e. One sub-category per post.